 SEO for Dummies is a solid book that provides detailed and code-level recommendations for nealy all of the topics relevant in SEO.
 Kent goes from the industry to the site to the page to the code.
-Kent has a coders perspective on most pf the topics, which is helpful when SEOs needs to generate understanding and support with their organizations.
+Kent has a coders perspective on most of the topics, which is helpful when SEOs need to generate understanding and support with their organizations.

 The book is a little out of date now and references some sites and resources that no longer exist.
 Aside from that it is a useful book for an intermediate SEO marketer.

 Wiley has another Dummies book on the topic called Search Engine Optimization for Dummies by Bruce Clay.
 The book is a thick 737 pages and covers a lot of ground.
 Clay is a regular speaking presence at the SEO conferences and offers in-person trainings there.
-The book was published in 2015 so parts of it are out of date now in 2018.
+The book was published in 2015 so parts of it are out of date now.

 By Casey Henry, 2018